-14 We additionally validate the effective dates by comparing them to those reported in the Tax Burden on Tobacco dataset released by the Federation of Tax Administrators.
+15 We additionally validate the effective dates by comparing them to those reported in the Tax Burden on Tobacco dataset released by the Federation of Tax Administrators.
 We checked the reliability of the database on tax changes via referendum against cigarette referendums in Ballotpedia, an online encyclopedia of U.S. elections that also provides information on state referendums.
 In the small number of cases with discrepancies, we went to primary sources to verify the dates to use.

-from 1979 to 2014.
-15 Our measure draws from the "contributions database" within DIME, and focuses specifically on donations to state-level candidates.
+from 1979 to 2014.16 Our measure draws from the "contributions database" within DIME, and focuses specifically on donations to state-level candidates.
 DIME includes the date on which the donation was made and the state of the candidate or committee that the donation was made to, which we use to build a panel of state-year-month donations made from the tobacco-related entities.

-Second, to construct a measure of persuasive activity by anti-tobacco interests, we use state-level anti-smoking appropriations from the Health Communication Interventions, Best Practices Program Components from the Centers for Disease Control and Prevention, 2015.
-The appropriations data capture funding from four major funding sources: federal funding, state funding, the Robert Wood Johnson Foundation, and the American Legacy Foundation.
-Note that the appropriations measure only imperfectly reflects expenditures in a given time period because the appropriations are not necessarily expended, and because we assume that they are expended in a uniform manner throughout the funding period.
+Second, to construct a measure of persuasive activity by anti-tobacco interests, we use state-level anti-smoking appropriations from the 2015 Health Communication Interventions, Best Practices Program Components from the Centers for Disease Control and Prevention.17 The appropriations data capture funding from four major funding sources: federal funding, state funding, the Robert Wood Johnson Foundation, and the American Legacy Foundation.
+Note that the appropriations measure only imperfectly reflects expenditures in a given time period because the appropriations are not necessarily expended.
+We assume that they are expended in a uniform manner throughout the funding period.

 Third, we establish a proxy for the intensity of public debate around cigarettes by using headline appearances of smoking-related words in newspapers.
-This approach derives a measure of public debate by assuming that newspapers either respond to public demand for issues or promote debate about an issue by writing about it.17 To construct the dataset, we scraped headlines from newslibrary.com from 1990 to 2015.
-According to newslibrary.com, it is "[t]he most complete archive available for [6504 newspapers and other news sources]".
-The website is searchable by state and search results contain the date of the news article.
-Our main measure is the number of monthly headlines including "cigarette."
-Newspapers enter and exit this dataset over time, with substantially more newspapers in the dataset in recent years, so we measure the intensity of debate using the number of cigarette-related headlines per state or local journal rather than the raw count of articles appearing.
+This approach derives a measure of public debate by assuming that newspapers either respond to public demand for issues or promote debate about an issue by writing about it.18 To construct the dataset, we scraped headlines from

-15 Within this database, contribution records, candidate and committee filings, and election outcomes for state elections are provided by the National Institute on Money in State Politics and the Sunlight Foundation.
+16 Within this database, contribution records, candidate and committee filings, and election outcomes for state elections are provided by the National Institute on Money in State Politics and the Sunlight Foundation.
 More information can be found at http://data.stanford.edu/dime.

-16 Because the appropriations data are available only since 1991, we code appropriations in 1989 and 1990 as those in 1991.
+17 Because the appropriations data are available only since 1991, we code appropriations in 1989 and 1990 as those in 1991.